When You Always Have To Invite Your Friends Out First

 Your friends have a personality or social style where they wait for other people to invite them out first

 Some people are keen little social planners.
 Others go with the flow and wait to see what comes their way.
 If they've always had a decent social circle, and friends who did all the organizing, they may never have needed to initiate anything themselves.
-If they're younger they may not know any better, and never learned the expectation that a good friend won't leave the work of having to organize things entirely to other people.
+If they're younger they may not know any better, and never learned the unwritten guideline that a good friend won't leave the work of organizing get togethers entirely to other people.

 Your friends would try to organize some plans, but you always get there first

 Let's say that if left to their own devices your friends would start trying to organize weekend plans on Friday morning.
 If you usually contact them about it on Wednesday evening, you'll never give them a chance to take the lead.
 If you're a naturally organized, together person, or a teensy bit needy and clingy, you'll usually try to arrange a get together earlier on, so you can feel that relief of, "Okay, I've got plans.
 Everything is well."